-Property Description entered by editing the agent's conf/agent/installed.properties file and restarting the agent. stepname/propertyname Used in output from step property_name Component or application process property; defined on the process's Properties tab.
+Property Description agent.name A user defined name to distinguish the agent from others.
+The agents name can be entered by editing the agent's conf/agent/ installed.properties file and restarting the agent. stepname/propertyname Used in output from step property_name Component or application process property; defined on the process's Properties tab.
 Given value by whoever runs the process. component/property_name Component custom property; set on the component's Properties tab. environment/property_name Environment property.
 Defined on the component's or environment's Properties tab.
 While both use the same syntax, the latter is not associated with any specific component.
 Values are supplied on the associated environment or component.
-A value set on component environment overrides one with the same name set directly on an environment property.
-Component environment properties are versioned and enable you to centralize properties, tracking type and default values, for instance.
+A value set on component environment overrides one with the same name set directly on an environment properties are versioned and enable you to centralize properties, tracking type and default values, for instance.
 Environment properties are unversioned and provide ad-hoc lists of property=value pairs. resource/property_name Resource properties.
 This can include the built-in agent properties as well as any custom properties.
 Each of these have their own tab on the resource. resource/role name/property name Resource role properties.
 These are defined on resource roles, and the values are set when you add a role to a resource. application/property name Application custom properties.
 These are set on the application's properties tab. system/property name Global system properties.
 These are set on the System Properties page in the Settings area.